 “A law firm does not endure for 100 years without the support of the broader community,” said Craig Bramley, managing director.
 “Anytime we can provide a boost to the charitable organizations of Maine, and highlight the amazing work being done in our communities, that’s a good thing.”

 The growing firm employs 18 lawyers and more than 50 staff members in offices in Lewiston, Portland, and Bangor.
-Its two newest lawyers were hired just in the past month.
+Its newest lawyer was hired just in the past month.
 Travis Brennan, a healthcare privacy expert and experienced litigator from Portland, joins the firm this week.
-Dov Sacks, who has spent the past seven years representing low-income people in Philadelphia, starts Oct.
-6.

 Although Berman & Simmons has grown into a statewide firm, its headquarters have always been on Lisbon Street in Lewiston.
 That’s where Benjamin Berman, fresh out of law school, hung a shingle in 1914.
 Berman and his brother David became known as strong defenders of the men and women who worked at the city’s bustling textile mills and shoe factories.

 “Their commitment to blue-collar Mainers, and the willingness to take on the most complex and controversial cases, remain hallmarks of the firm today,” Bramley said.